LSafer/compose-iframe/README.md

 # Iframe component for compose-multiplatform (desktop + android + JS + WASM) [![](https://jitpack.io/v/net.lsafer/compose-iframe.svg)](https://jitpack.io/#net.lsafer/compose-iframe)

-This is a wrapper for [KevinnZou](https://github.com/KevinnZou/compose-webview-multiplatform)'s library with primary focus of providing an `iframe` like experience.
+On desktop, this implementation uses `kcef` in background and render it in a swing component.
+[How to setup for desktop](./SETUP_DESKTOP.md)

+On android, this implementation uses `androidx.webkit` for rendering and `FileKit` for file picker integration.
+[How to setup for Android](./SETUP_ANDROID.md)

-On javascript, this implementation creates an actual `iframe` element using `document.createElement("iframe")` and position it at the correct place using `Modifier.onGloballyPositioned { ... }`.
+On browser, this implementation creates an actual `iframe` element using `document.createElement("iframe")` and position it at the correct place using `Modifier.onGloballyPositioned { ... }`.
 However, this approach does not support thigs rendered above the iframe.

+> Inspiration and code stolen from (not dependency): https://github.com/KevinnZou/compose-webview-multiplatform

 ### Install